 From time to time, lawsuits have been filed against FAGE Greece by dairy farmers who supplied the company during the period from 2001-2007, claiming damages and loss of income due to alleged violations of the rules of Greek anti-trust law relating to FAGE Greece's case with the Hellenic Competition Commission, which was irrevocably closed in 2013.
-One lawsuit is pending before the Supreme Court of Greece.
-A second lawsuit is pending before the Athens Court of Appeal.
-Four lawsuits filed in 2020 are pending before the Athens Court of First Instance.
-The Group is vigorously defending these lawsuits and believes they are without merit and will be dismissed.
+The Group believes it has recognized adequate and sufficient provisions for any probable costs for these lawsuits.